Numerical extraction of de Haas - van Alphen frequencies from calculated band energies: Conclusion

 \section{Conclusion}

-We have developed a new approach for extracting quantum oscillation frequency, effective mass, orbit type and electronic density of states contribution from calculated band energies.
-By employing a large, heavily-interpolated $k$-space super-cell and exploiting recent advances in desktop computing power, our program can robustly characterize complicated Fermi surfaces to locate all extremal orbits.
+We have developed a new approach for extracting quantum oscillation frequency and effective mass from calculated band energies.
+By employing a large, heavily-interpolated $k$-space super cell and exploiting recent advances in desktop computing power, our program can robustly characterize complicated Fermi surfaces to locate all extremal orbits.

 In addition to excellent performance on simple test Fermi surfaces, when applied to the complicated energy bands of UPt$_{3}$ our algorithm located new frequencies which had not been previously found on the calculated Fermi surface.
 These new frequencies increase the agreement between model and experiment, providing new evidence for the itinerant nature of the 5$f$ electrons in this material.